BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 You do have to fight one of the strongest Mega Evolutions without being able to use the same feature, but I think you can find a team that will be able to manage.
 4 randomized fights beforehand shouldn't be too terrible, I hope.

 Well, our challenger flies away after we win.
-Interesting.
-That's it for whatever that was, so... make your way a few tiles over to the legendary staging area of the Nightclub.

 ## Neoteric Isle